OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 اعتماد المدفوعات

    Payments reconciliation
        An accounting process that uses two sets of records to ensure figures are correct and in agreement.
-It confirms whether the money leav- ing an account matches the amount that has been spent and makes sure the two are balanced at the end of the recording period.
-For cash benefits, recon- ciliation confirms whether the funds transferred to the service provider match the amounts paid out to benefi- ciaries for that implementation cycle, and identifies any amounts not disbursed.
+It confirms whether the money leaving an account matches the amount that has been spent and makes sure the two are balanced at the end of the recording period.
+For cash benefits, reconciliation confirms whether the funds transferred to the service provider match the amounts paid out to beneficiaries for that implementation cycle, and identifies any amounts not disbursed.

        | 🇫🇷 Rapprochement des paiements
        | 🇪🇸 Conciliación de pagos
        | 🇸🇦 تسوية المدفوعات

    Performance measurement framework
        Serves three main purposes.
 First, performance indicators that are monitored regularly can help diagnose bottlenecks in the delivery chain early on and help correct course to prevent systemic challenges.
-Second, paired with other evaluative techniques, performance indicator frame- works can also help identify alternative channels, pro- cesses, or practices that enable the system to be more effective or save clients time or money.
-Performance measures of delivery systems can feed into a broader set of evaluative evidence on the program, including impact evaluations, and contribute to a broader learn- ing agenda to refine and improve a program’s impact.
+Second, paired with other evaluative techniques, performance indicator frameworks can also help identify alternative channels, processes, or practices that enable the system to be more effective or save clients time or money.
+Performance measures of delivery systems can feed into a broader set of evaluative evidence on the program, including impact evaluations, and contribute to a broader learning agenda to refine and improve a program’s impact.
 Third, a performance measurement system is an important part of a wider oversight function for social protection programs, ensuring that public funds are allocated effectively.

        | 🇫🇷 Cadre de mesure de la performance
        | 🇪🇸 Marco de medición del desempeño
        | 🇸🇦 إطار قياس الأداء

    Personal data
-       Any information relating to an individual who can be identified, directly or indirectly, in particu- lar by reference to an identifier (e.g., name, identification number, location data, online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that indi- vidual).
+       Any information relating to an individual who can be identified, directly or indirectly, in particular by reference to an identifier (e.g., name, identification number, location data, online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that individual).

        | 🇫🇷 Donnée personnelle
        | 🇪🇸 Datos personales